Surf & Turf

 Treejectory’s 20th module, Surf & Turf, will introduce workforce development participants to the connection between urban forestry, stormwater management and coastal ecosystems.
 Instruction from sector-leading experts will demonstrate how land-based practices (e.g. tree planting, restoration, and introduction of green infrastructure) directly influence water quality, biodiversity, and climate resilience across the region.

-Trees support watersheds flowing into the ocean by acting as natural filters and stabilizers, reducing polluted runoff by up to 55% and absorbing huge volumes of rainwater.
+Trees support watersheds flowing into the ocean by acting as natural filters and stabilizers, reducing polluted runoff by up to 55% and absorbing large volumes of rainwater.
 Their roots bind soil to prevent erosion, while canopies shade water, reducing temperatures and mitigating flash floods before water reaches the coast.

 Program Details